dcts/coinrocketapp.com/README.md

 - [ ] sortableJS -> make cards sortable and adapt url (if such a functionality is possible) -> indicate to user that link has changes
 - [ ] store user settings tied to link in a database maybe?
 That way the view becomes customizable without being forced to create an account and log in.
 Linktoken = "fake authentication"!
 - [ ] (dark mode)
+- [ ] write an own deterministic URL shortener to avoid url's that are extremely long.
+Store them as key-value pairs in the database!
+Interesting [YOUTUBE TUTORIAL by Traversy Media](https://youtu.be/Z57566JBaZQ).

 ### Contribute